Skip to main content

 Decision

 Privacy is treated as an accountability-first design: probes are public, on-chain channels enable disputes, gossip enables discovery.
 Most privacy surfaces are accepted as inherent.
-Five concrete mitigations are specified below; deeper techniques (dummy probes, channel mixing) are future work.
+Four concrete mitigations are specified below; deeper techniques (dummy probes, channel mixing) are future work.

 Adversary model (four tiers)